Facebook Pixel 7 Day Magical Bhutan with Bum-Dra Trek | Druk Asia

 Day 5

-Hike from Sang Choekor Buddhist College (2,800m) to Yak Pasture below Bumdra Monastery (3,800m).
-The adventure begins with an early morning drive up to the Sang Choekor to meet our ponies and while they are being loaded we may pay our respects at the College.
-The initial 1–2 hour ascent of a ridge can be steep at times but in cool shade.
-We will reach a clearing with prayer flags and enjoy a spectacular view of both Paro and Do Chhu valleys.
+The adventure begins with an early morning drive to Sang Choekor Buddhist College, where we meet our ponies.
+While they are being loaded, we may take a moment to pay our respects at the college.
+The initial 1–2 hour ascent up the ridge can be steep at times but remains pleasantly shaded.
+We’ll soon reach a clearing adorned with fluttering prayer flags and enjoy a breathtaking view of both the Paro and Do Chhu valleys.

-Duration: 3-4 hours to camp 2-3 hours optional return trek to peak
+Duration: 3-4 hours to camp, 2-3 hours optional return trek to peak

-Difficulty: Moderate to Hard - Guided with mineral water
+Difficulty: Moderate to Hard

 Day 6